palak2011/medici/README.md

 medici
 ======

-Double-entry accounting system for nodejs + mongoose.
+Double-entry accounting system for nodejs  and mongoose.

 ## Basics and Overview